KarenK11/KarensPortfolio/README.md

 In addition, you should mention in this section how your project looks and works on different browsers and screen sizes.

-An interesting issue that I came across in my project, is that on mobile, the heading and image

 <h3>Deployment</h3>
 In order to deploy my project to my hosting platform of choice, GitHub Pages, I went to the settings tab within my UserCentricFrontendDevMilestone project and scrolled down to the GitHub pages section.
 I then toggled the "source" to "master" which provided me with the following link to my published site: https://karenk11.github.io/UserCentricFrontendDevMilestone.